 Bear traps in Dead Money.
 Prolific in many areas, hard to spot, don't do enough damage to kill you but are likely to cripple your legs, forcing you to waste a stimpak healing the damage.

 While attempting to kill or disable Mr. House in one quest, all the Securitrons in his penthouse will just stand there rather than attack you.
 Considering that they may have all been upgraded to their Mark II OS, and are now armed with rocket and grenade launchers, this is extraordinarily helpful.
 This was fixed in a later patch; the Securitrons will now fight, but still won't use their heavy weapons.

 A glitch on the PS3 version renders the Mick & Ralph's crier unable to spawn.
 Shouldn't have spoken up about having stuff they aren't even allowed to sell.

 One developer revealed that Boone's utter lethality was actually out of proportion compared to how he should have been (with a guns skill going straight over 117% at level five).

 Unarmed weapons tend to have a habit of turning invisible, which may make it irritating when trying to figure out what weapon you're using, but the fact that your bare fists can launch people into the skybox as if you're Goku makes it amusing, nonetheless.

-Is the doctor at the Followers Safehouse?
-If so, then loot the fridges continuously for infinite food.
+While the doctor's at the Followers safehouse, the fridges can be looted repeatedly for infinite food.

 While under the effects of Turbo, certain fully automatic weapons will expend their magazine and then some when used in VATS, especially during bad framerate.